FiiiishX/DAS2022-Group-16/README.md

 ## Document description
 - Group_16_Analysis.Rmd is our code of the project
-- PPT2 is the picture which use in read.me
 - dataset16.csv is the data set of our project